ondat/documentation/docs/upgrade/upgrade.md

 ### Step 3 - Upgrade Ondat

-* Run the following command using the kubectl plugin.
+* Run the following command using the kubectl storageos plugin.
+> Make sure you are using the latest version of the kubectl storageos plugin.
+You can make use of the [installation guide](/docs/reference/kubectl-plugin/) and get the latest version [here](https://github.com/storageos/kubectl-storageos).

     ```bash
     kubectl storageos upgrade